-Funding source: This activity is funded by FHWA Planning Funds (PL), FTA 5303 funds, state RTPO
+Funding source: This activity is funded by FHWA Planning Funds (PL), FTA 5303 funds, state RTPO funds, and FHWA Surface Transportation Block Grant (STBG) funds.

 UPWP Annual Performance and Expenditure Report

 As required for the state to comply with 23 CFR 420.117, WCOG will submit a report of progress made on tasks identified in WCOG's UPWP covering SFY 2024.